 Periodic discontinuities

-Application of time services to mission systems is at the discretion of the mission to minimize discontinuities based in drift, clock rate differences, or time since last synchronization.
+Application of time services to mission systems is at the discretion of the mission or set of missions to minimize discontinuities based in drift, clock rate differences, or time since last synchronization.

 In order to accommodate high-precision time within such an architecture, it is necessary to define component requirements.
 Any reference clock must be capable of high-level accuracy and precision.
 To accomplish this, clocks must be maintained in a stable environment with all its components available and operating with nominal behavior.
 This means clock components are maintained in a thermally controlled environment with acceptable levels of hazards mitigated, system (spacecraft) functioning nominally and the ability communicate or use the clock.
-Therefore, if a spacecraft, it must not be in some low level of protective mode.
 For primary reference clocks (PRC) in a domain, atomic clocks may be required.

 As of 2020, no atomic clock has left Earth orbit though various types have been deployed in orbit.
 A highly accurate and precise clock available as a primary reference clock (PRC) is an enabling technology for time dissemination throughout the solar system.
-One such example is the NASA / JPL Deep Space Atomic lock (DSAC) launched on the US Department of Defense STP-2 mission.
+One such example is the NASA / JPL Deep Space Atomic lock (DSAC) launched on the US Department of Defense Space Test Program (STP)-2 mission.
 The DSAC demonstration unit (DU) has not incorporated all efficiencies.
 The DU is a small package of 17 liters volume, 16 kg mass, and 50 W power consumption.
 The clock within this small space-hardened package has an Allan deviation under 4×10-15 at one-day.
-It is anticipated that it will achieve a stability of approximately 3×10-15 at one-day [46].
+It is anticipated that it will achieve a stability of approximately 3×10-15 at one-day [43].

 A PRC with high stability enables a wide range of capabilities and is necessary for solar system wide time dissemination system.
 Benefits are: